katrinan029/ionic_weight_tracker/README.md

-# Weight Tracker Mobile App Using Iconic
+# Weight Tracker Mobile App Using Ionic

 In this project, I created a simple application that tracks the weight over time, and will store the record.
 The application will have a list of weight measurements, and dates assigned to them.